cric96/scala-machine-learning-libraries/README.md

 - Spark could be used to run deep learning on a distributed framework;

 **cons**
-- ScalaNet is in beta yet;
+- ScalNet is in beta yet;
 - it Seems to be less supported than the main project;
 - it is not famous as other framework;